moravianlives/ML/Fulneck/README.md

 5) SemanticXML - version used for semantic encoding; line breaks are removed so that we can tag people, places, dates, and semantic stuff.
 We use this version for data extraction, but not for web-view unless Katie wants that.

 Please see the Documentation folder for image link lists, complete list of Fulneck memoirs for which we have images, and Yorkshire families documents.

+Please see the File Transformation Process document for step-by-step instructions in that process.